Doctors Note Logo

 Heavy Lifting: RLT for Joint Protection in Strength Sports

-Red light therapy is a drug-free, science-based method using 600–950 nm wavelengths to boost cellular energy, reduce joint inflammation, and support tissue repair, making it a valuable tool for powerlifters aiming to lift stronger and protect their joints.
+Red light therapy (RLT) is a drug-free, science-backed recovery method that uses 600–950 nm wavelengths of light to boost cellular energy (ATP), reduce joint inflammation, and accelerate tissue repair.
+For powerlifters, RLT is a powerful tool to lift heavier, recover faster, and protect vulnerable joints like shoulders, knees, and lower back.

 answer background